phpspec/phpspec/docs/cookbook/matchers.rst

 .. note::

-    As with the Throw matcher, you can also use the `during` syntax described in the Throw section, or use the instanciation mecanisms (such as duringInstanciation, ... etc)
+    As with the Throw matcher, you can also use the `during` syntax described in the Throw section, or use the instantiation mechanisms (such as duringInstantiation, ... etc)

 Type Matcher